Online Grief Support Options

 Grief often involves feelings of anguish and yearning that are typically experienced after a significant loss.
-Although many people tend to isolate themselves during times of grief, support from others can be helpful during these challenging periods of life.
-Online support groups and resources such as My Grief Angels, Grief In Common, and Grief Anonymous may be beneficial to those moving through the stages of grief.
+Although many people struggling with grief tend to isolate themselves, support from others can be helpful during these challenging periods of life.
 Online therapy may be another effective option for online grief support.

 The American Psychological Association defines grief in the following way: “the anguish experienced after significant loss, usually the death of a beloved person.